Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT03370913 (Phase 3, GENEr8-1 Study)

 • Cases of infusion-related reactions and systemic hypersensitivity and other safety results for up to 2 years were previously published.

 AEs occurring in the ITT Pop.
-(N = 134) during a 3-year follow-up after vector infusion were obtained from Table 113 and are summarized as follows:
+(N = 134) during the 4-year follow-up after vector infusion were obtained from Table 1 in reference #14 and are summarized in the table below.

 Summary of the reported AEs observed in the ITT Pop. (n = 134)